-Almost half of self-employed people said they simply couldn’t afford to contribute to a pension, while more than 1 in 5 said they just hadn’t got round to it yet.
+Over one third of self-employed people said they simply couldn’t afford to contribute to a pension, while more than 1 in 5 said they just hadn’t got round to it yet.

 46.5% of people felt they’d be worse off than their parents in retirement, while only 25.4% felt they’d be better off.

 1 in 10 people weren’t contributing anything to a pension each month, while more than 1 in 3 are contributing less than 5% of their income.
 This may not be enough – our Pension Calculator can forecast how much your pension could be worth based on your current contributions.

 39.1% of people said it would be nice to be able to leave something for their children to inherit, but that it wasn’t a major priority for them.

 More than 4 in 5 Brits who indicated that they’d like to leave something to their heirs had done nothing to assess their inheritance tax liability.
 Get started on assessing your inheritance tax liability with our Inheritance Tax Calculator.